batocera-linux/batocera.linux/batocera-Changelog.md

 - Yamagi Quake II added which support more systems, especially lower-end hardware
 - Light gun support to the new Libretro Dolphin core
 - Light gun support to Duckstation (multi-light guns)
+- Light gun support (single light gun only) to the Play! namco 2x6 gun games
 - Casio Loopy as a separate system
 - Enterprise 64/128 (via CLK emulator)
 - Xroar emulator as an option for the Color Computer (Tandy TRS-80)